What's behind the escalating strikes, protests and violence in Israel?

 Tens of thousands of Israelis have taken to the streets over the past two months to demonstrate against the changes being sought by Netanyahu's government, and the protests ramped up dramatically over the weekend when the premier fired his defense chief for calling for a halt to the planned judicial reforms.

-The strike action, called by Israel's biggest umbrella labor union group, saw workers in sectors from transport to diplomacy walk off the job, heaping pressure on Netanyahu amid reports that he was set to announce a pause on the reform plans.
+The strike action, called by Israel's biggest umbrella labor union group, saw workers in sectors from transport to diplomacy walk off the job, heaping pressure on Netanyahu.

 Israeli reservist Air Force pilots joined the protests against the proposed reforms earlier this month.
 In a letter sent by dozens of reserve pilots to their chief of staff, which was published by Israeli media on Sunday, the reservists said they would not attend an upcoming scheduled training.
 Military reservists are often called to take part in limited periods of training each year in Israel, where military service is compulsory.